King's Volunteer Reserves Medal

 The King's Volunteer Reserves Medal (KVRM), originally the Queen's Volunteer Reserves Medal (QVRM), was created by Royal Warrant of Queen Elizabeth II on 29 March 1999.
+In 2022 the award was renamed The King’s Volunteer Reserves Medal (KVRM) and the first KVRM recipients were included in the New Year Honours List 2023.

-Only 13 King's Volunteer Reserves Medals may be awarded in a year (although it appears more have been issued in some years - as of 2018, more than the 13 were awarded in 8 of the medal's 20-year history: 19 medals were awarded in 2011; 16 in 2003 and 2000; 14 in 2018, 2017, 2013, 2009 and 2002).
+Only 13 medals may be awarded in a year (although more have been issued in 12 out of the medal's 27-year history as of 2025).
 The medal is presented only to members of the Volunteer Reserves of the British Armed Services for exemplary meritorious service in the conduct of their duties.
 The KVRM is a Level 3 award and ranks in military order of wear immediately after the British Empire Medal.
 It is the first exclusive award to Volunteer Reserves that is presented at an investiture.
 The first awards were announced in the 1999 Queen's Birthday Honours with these first awards presented at an investiture on 5 November 1999.

+Awards are announced in The Gazette.